Deep-Jiwan/weatherappv3/README.md

 Docker Container
 1. Pull the image
    `docker pull dmjiwan/weatherappv3:latest`
-   OR
+   `docker pull dmjiwan/weatherappv3:arm64` for arm based systems ( Raspberry Pi ) OR
     `github`
-2. Run the image in a container while making sure to add the following environment variables and associated api keys `tele_logger_token`
+3. Run the image in a container while making sure to add the following environment variables and associated api keys `tele_logger_token`
    `tele_logger_chat_id`
    `weather_api_token`
    `tele_chat_bot_token`
-3. The service is ready to use
+4. The service is ready to use